EMI · Emotional Metabolism Index

 Four immune profiles of organizations

 Not every org has the same immune problem.
 There are four profiles, and the treatment for each is different.
-Cross metabolic rate (the OMI score) with immune adaptiveness (the EMI score) and every org lands in one of these four.
+Cross metabolic rate (the OMI score) with immune adaptiveness (the EMI score), all sitting on the Purpose operating system, and every org lands in one of these four.

 Immunocompromised